Bounding the Dimension-5 Seesaw Portal with Non-Pointing Photon Searches: Bounds from Non-Pointing Photon Searches

 \subsection{Arrival Time and Non-Pointing Parameter}

 The analysis in~\cite{ATLAS:2022vhr} relies on two kinematical variables.
 The first is the time delay $t_\gamma$, that is, the difference between the arrival time and that expected from a prompt photon.
 The second one is the non-pointing parameter $|\Delta z_\gamma|$, defined as the distance between the interaction point and the extrapolated trajectory of the reconstructed photon, measured along the beamline.
-In our work, both $t_\gamma$ and $|\Delta z_\gamma|$ were calculated for all photons from truth-level information, extracted from the \texttt{HepMC} output of \texttt{PYTHIA}.
+In our work, both $t_\gamma$ and $|\Delta z_\gamma|$ are initially calculated for all photons from truth-level information, extracted from the \texttt{HepMC} output of \texttt{PYTHIA}, which assumes collisions happening at $t=0$ and $x=y=z=0$.
+These are smeared at a later stage, in order to take into account the experimental resolution, as we explain in Section~\ref{sec:Ev.Selection}.
 Our procedure was first outlined in~\cite{Delgado:2022fea}, which we reproduce here for the convenience of the reader.

 In order to determine $t_\gamma$, we calculated the absolute time $t'$ for each photon to enter the ECal, which depends on the heavy neutrino momentum $\vec p_N$, its decay position $\vec r_N$, and the direction of the photon momentum $\vec p_\gamma$ after the decay.
-The region where each photon entered the ECal would be mapped to a specific pseudorapidity $\eta$.
+The region where each photon entered the ECal would be mapped to a specific pseudorapidity $\eta$, measured with respect to the center of the detector.
 Similarly, it is possible to calculate the corresponding time $t_0$ related to prompt photons, also as a function of $\eta$.
 With these two, the time delay is simply $t_\gamma=t'-t_0$.